utk-cs/CS340-Fall-2021/teams/mothballs.md

   netID: ciadonis
   GitHub Username: ciadonisi

-We would like to design a sportsbook/daily fantasy sports project.
+We would like to propose the weather application for our project.